Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Instead implement Continuous Assurance for the project.**

-* 1- Implement Continuous Integration for the project
+* 1- Implement Continuous Integration for the project  ❌
-* 2- Add a code coverage step to the build pipelines.
+* 2- Add a code coverage step to the build pipelines. ❌
-* 3- Perform a Subscription Health scan when packages are created.
+* 3- Perform a Subscription Health scan when packages are created  ❌.

-> Note: The Subscription Security health check features in ASK contains a set of scripts that examines a subscription and flags off security issues, misconfigurations or obsolete artifacts/settings which can put your subscription at higher risk.

 ### Question #47